mapaction/ocha-humanitarian-icons-for-gis/documentation/how-to-install-the-humanitarian-icons-in-qgis.md

 # How to install the humanitarian icons in QGIS 3.10 and above
 <img src="https://github.com/mapaction/ocha-humanitarian-icons-for-gis/blob/humanitarian-icons-v2/documentation/images/qgis-logo.jpg" alt="QGIS Logo" width="150" align="right" >The following instructions will take you through installing the icons to use in QGIS 3.10 and above (though they should also work for earlier versions).

-There are two options available, font and SVG - you can only use one of the options at one time (unless you manually change the name of each symbol) - i.e. installing the SVG symbols will overwrite the font symbols.
-However even if you only use the font symbols, you can still download the SVG images and use them in your maps.
-Conversely you can use the install the SVG symbols and the .ttf font, and have access to the symbols as font markers.
+There are two options available, font and SVG, You can install one set, or both sets in parallel - each style has a label indicating whehter it is uses a font or an SVG marker.
+Whichever you install, you can also have the font or SVG markers available for use in your maps, as long as you install the font and download the SVG files.

 ## You will need
 For the Font method